The best way to be missed when you’re gone is to stand for something when you’re here.

 They talk about his everyman writing style.
 The attention he paid to detail.
 How strategic he was when he picked his partners.
 And for those who knew him personally, his charisma.

 But I think what made Halbert successful comes back to that one question he asked himself when he sat down to write that letter in 1971: how do I make this exceptional?

 I believe that’s his real legacy.

 So, let us ask ourselves this…

 If all your future work were based solely on referrals, what would you do to guarantee those referrals?

 I’m betting that answer would be, exceptional work.

 It’s my job to make sure you get the chance to do just that.
 With marketing that creates clients who will be your platform for excellence.
-Who will pay you your value.
+Who will pay you enough to do that work.
 And who will be your greatest promoters.

 And I’ll do that with marketing you are proud of and that reflects your highest values as a professional.